fatiando/2023-kegs/extended-abstract/README.md

 pyGIMLi (Rücker et al., 2017) and ObsPy (Obspy, 2019) were established.
 These projects provide scientists and industry with a wide range of tools for research and exploration.
-The project decided to invest on extending this growing geoscientific ecosystem, rather than reinventing features already developed by other packages.
+As a project, we decided to invest in the strengths of the Fatiando libraries in light of the broader ecosystem.
-The introduction of smaller and narrow scoped libraries allowed other projects to use on them, avoiding having a single large dependency for only a portion of its features.
+The introduction of smaller, and narrowly scoped libraries has again been advantageous as it allows other projects to use them without introducing a large set of unnecessary dependencies.

 The project is currently formed by five libraries: Verde, Boule, Harmonica, Pooch and Ensaio.